evakononchuk/backendForRW/README.md

 # Backend for the RealWorld
-1. Create new project and bootstrap it with Prettier and Eslint.
+1. Create new project using Bootstrap, Prettier, Eslint.